MicrosoftDocs/quantum-docs/articles/optimization-job-management.md

 |**Cancellation_time**|Datetime| The time when the job was cancelled (if applicable).|
 |**Error_data**|String| Error details during job submission (only applicable if job fails).|

-If you are only interested in getting the id of the job, you can use `job.id`.
-The next piece of code shows how to submit a job asynchronously and obtain its job id:
+If you are only interested in getting the ID of the job, you can use `job.id`.
+The next piece of code shows how to submit a job asynchronously and obtain its job ID:

 ```py
 from azure.quantum.optimization import Problem, ProblemType, Term, ParallelTempering, SimulatedAnnealing